Romanesque architecture in Spain: Developers and sponsors

 In the Romanesque world both the promoter of the works as well as the patron and financier were the true stars of the architectural work or the work of art to be created.
-They are in charge and determine how the work should be done, what should be the characters or the saints in sculpture and reliefs, the geometric dimensions (which then will be the responsibility of the true professional to carry them out with mathematical rigor) and they encourage and exalt the project.
+They are in charge and determine how the work should be done, what should be the characters or the saints in sculpture and reliefs, the geometric dimensions and they encourage and exalt the project.
 The promoters were in charge of hiring and also calling the best artists and architects who worked with their momentum and enthusiasm.

 Especially in sculpture and painting, the artist was fully submitted to the will of the patrons and sponsors, without whose intervention the work would never be done.
 The Romanesque artist adapted to the will of these people giving the best work of his trade and complying with the satisfaction of a job well done without having any desire nor intending to acquire worldwide fame as he began to develop from the Renaissance.
 The pride of a job well done and the recognition of his peers and patron were the greatest of the awards and so sometimes this pride led them to put it very simply in one of his finished works.

 In Spain, kings and a minority of the nobility introduced the new Romanesque trends early on (which carried with it a Benedictine renewal and acceptance of the Roman Liturgy), while another part of the nobility and most of the bishops and monks still clung to the old ways and the Hispanic liturgy.
-However the Romanesque fully triumphed and this was mainly due to the patrons and promoters who carried out great works from which the new style was developed throughout the northern half of the Iberian Peninsula.
+However, the Romanesque fully triumphed and this was mainly due to the patrons and promoters who carried out great works from which the new style was developed throughout the northern half of the Iberian Peninsula.

 Abbot Oliba was a patron, sponsor and huge promoter of Romanesque art in Catalonia from an early date.
 In 1008 he was appointed abbot of the monasteries in Ripoll and Cuixá and ten years later he was appointed bishop of Vich.
 His travels to Rome (1011 and 1016) and his contact with Franco monasticism, accounted for his knowledge of the Roman liturgy and its introduction into the Catalan Church.
 The Benedictine reform in Cluny had a considerable impact on Cuixá with which Oliba maintained close relations.
 Oliba adopted Cluny's standards, both in architecture as well as customs and under his patronage and direction major reforms were carried out, new buildings or in other cases mere extensions to suit the needs of the times.
 During these initial years Abbot Oliba endeavored to be present at consecrations - meetings in which discussions regarding a particular construction, etc. were held.
 Oliba, during the period between 1030 and 1040 was the driving force behind important buildings such as: